KidPudel/Iggy-s-Vault/computer graphics/instancing.md

 we can have vertex buffer that only stores one type of quad, and instancing it and then change it with [[transformations]]

 where [[indices]] is for referencing vertices, instancing references whole geometries like meshes with all their [[vertex]]ies and [[indices]].

+But you are limited to the number of  `GL_MAX_VERTEX_ATTRIBS` [[attribute data]] per buffer element.
+If you want to excite this limit, use [[SSBO]] instead, yes, it has more overhead but the limits are one your memory.